Ming0818/SpeakerRecognition-3/README.md

 Mean accuracy over 10 speakers:

-75% with 0.2 seconds of voice data,
+75% with 0.2 seconds of voice data (random guessing has 10% chance),

 95% with 2 seconds of data.